Since 1985, the innovative programs of VYCC have changed the lives of young people

-VYCC serves youth between the ages of 15 and 24; primarily Vermonters with an average 50:50 male to female ratio.
+VYCC serves youth between the ages of 15 and 26; primarily Vermonters with a commitment to making our crews balanced by socially diverse backgrounds.
 Well over half of Corps Members face challenges including physical, emotional, or learning disabilities, immigrant/refugee status, and/or intergenerational poverty.

 Support from our donors is absolutely vital to ensure that VYCC can continue to make life-changing experiences available to young people.

 You can make an immediate impact by making a gift online.

 Learn more about our work and the individuals and organizations who support us in our most recent annual report.